marifse/node-red-on-ibm-using-terraform/README.md

 This repo includes two subfolders, one for deploying Node-RED to an existing Kubernetes cluster and while the other subfolder is for deploying Node-RED along with creating the Kubernetes cluster and deploying Node-RED on top of it.

-To start deploying, clone the repo to local machine using the following commands and follow the instructions in next section as per the scenario available.
+To start deploying, clone the repo to local machine using the following command and follow the instructions in next section as per the scenario available.

 ```bash
 git clone https://github.com/marifse/node-red-on-ibm-using-terraform.git